-.
-An individualized plan of study approved by the Director of the Bailey Scholars Program including:
+An individualized plan of study approved by the Director of the Bailey

+Scholars Program including:

+All of the following courses:

+All of the following courses:

+ANR 210 Pathways in Integrated Learning

+ANR 310 Integrated Learning Seminar I

+ANR 410 Integrated Learning Transitions

-At least 9 additional credits in approved courses.
-A list of approved courses is available from the Director.
+At leas t9ado litional credits in approved courses.
+A list of approved

+courses is available from the Director.